Pressidium Hosting Review

 The co-founder of Pressidium, Andrew Georges, did inform us in an interview that they don’t count bots and that their goal is to help businesses succeed, so if you have concerns over how visits are counted, you should first read that interview.
 If you still have questions about visits, contact Pressidium directly with specific questions.

-WP Engine, which uses the same concept, has been on the receiving end of complaints from quite a few bloggers who feel they are being overcharged.
+WP Engine, which uses the same concept, has been on the receiving end of complaints from several high profile bloggers who feel they are being overcharged.
 Will the same problem crop up with Pressidium?
 It’s too soon to say.
 Only time will tell if the calculating process is fair to website owners.

 2. No email hosting